neilg63/ring360/README.md

 ```

-Multiplication and divsion are not implemented directly for degrees as Ring360 values, but only with primitive f64 values via the multiply() and divide() methods.
+### Multiplication and divsion
+These are not implemented directly for degrees as Ring360 values, but only with primitive f64 values via the multiply() and divide() methods.
 ```rust
 let value_1 = 74.7;
 let factor = 4.0;